Instruction Matters:

 Expectations

-• Implement your designed/redesigned course within one year of completing IMPACT.
+• deliver your redesigned/designed course within a year of participating in IMPACT.

 Service Level Agreement (SAMPLE)